Starting Your Business in Delaware? Benefits and Risks

 Delaware actually doesn’t require a corporation’s directors or officers to live in the state.
 That makes the state a great option for business owners who want to start a business away from their home state.
 You could, for example, live in New York State but start your corporation in Delaware.

-Disadvantages of Incorporating in Delaware
+Risks of Registering a Business in Delaware

 Why Incorporate in Delaware FAQs